BOXFoundation/whitepaper/whitepaper.md

 ## BOX Chain

+BOX Chain is NOT a blockchain that supports a general purpose Turing-complete virtual machine.
 To make it very clear, we are NOT trying to build an upgraded Ethereum that meets any needs of various industries.
 Instead, the BOX Chain is built on a layered solution that aims to increase the scalability of the blockchain.
 While various transactions can be completed on the BOX Chain in a fast and reliable way, __the chain itself does not plan to support a general purpose Turing-complete virtual machine like EVM.__

 Instead of using a large, expensive-to-verify blockchain, we use small, parallel, mobile-friendly micro chains.
 Using programming language metaphor, __we can view Bitcoin as the C in the blockchain realm, while Ethereum as Java; then our BOX chain can be thought of as the Go in the blockchain world__.
 Just like go routines in the Go language, the micro chains will be tiny in terms of physical size and will be powerful as well.
 The micro chains will play the most important role in our BOX Chain.

 ### Off-chain "Smart Contract"

 Since the birth of Ethereum, smart contracts have been an indispensable part for many blockchain projects.
 However, most contracts need only one thing from the blockchain: an immutable ordering of commitments to prevent double-spending.
-Therefore, we decide to move the bulk of smart contracts off the chain.
-Instead of using complex and resource intensive smart contracts to align the interests of stakeholders and automate payment related transactions, we aggregate simple signatures to achieve the same goal but with much higher performance.
-By using signature itself as a witness, we can move the bulk of transactions off-chain and leave the blockchain to do what it is really good at: check a multisig.
+Therefore, instead of using complex and resource intensive smart contracts to align the interests of stakeholders and automate payment related transactions, we can aggregate simple signatures to achieve the same goal but with much higher performance.

+A set of parties can decide on some sort of contract or protocol that they want to execute, and as a result of faithful execution they will produce a valid signature and the blockchain and its verifiers can validate that the signature is valid.
+The blockchain does not need to know any of the details of the original transaction.
+By using signature itself as a witness, we can move the bulk of transactions off-chain and leave the blockchain to do what it is really good at: check a multi-signature.

 ### Schnorr Signature